Partners and Sponsors

 More information about our partners and sponsors:

-ANZ’s partnership with Sydney Gay and Lesbian Mardi Gras commenced in 2007 because staff members believed in the cause and they were proactive in registering to participate.
+ANZ’s partnership with Sydney Gay and Lesbian Mardi Gras commenced in 2007 when staff members believed in supporting the LGBTIQ+ community and proactively registered to participate in the march.

-Since then, ANZ’s partnership with Sydney Gay and Lesbian Mardi Gras has gone from strength to strength with active participation in the parade.
-More staff than ever volunteering throughout the festival, and yearly marketing and sponsorship activity which provides a platform to communicate the ongoing support for the LGBTQI community and a message of diversity, inclusion and respect.
+Since then, ANZ’s partnership with Sydney Gay and Lesbian Mardi Gras has gone from strength to strength.
+With more staff than ever volunteering throughout the festival including ongoing sponsorship activity, ANZ provides a platform to communicate their support for the LGBTIQ+ community and deliver a message of diversity, inclusion and respect.

 ANZ recognises it has a role to play in improving economic and social inclusion in the communities the bank operates in.
 With the support of their Pride Network, they aim to do this by strengthening and expanding programs that create education and employment opportunities, particularly for people from under-represented and disadvantaged groups and communities.
-Earlier this year, in partnership with Sydney Gay and Lesbian Mardi Gras, ANZ announced a new Community Grants Program which is set to launch in March 2018.
-The program will award grants to not-for-profit community organisations, established charities and individuals across Australia working to better the lives of LGBTQI people.
+In 2018, in partnership with Sydney Gay and Lesbian Mardi Gras, ANZ announced a new Community Grants Program.
+The program awarded 18 grants with a total value of $100,000 to not-for-profit community organisations, established charities and individuals across Australia working to better the lives of LGBTIQ+ people.

-In recent years’ campaigns such as GAYTMs, GAYNZ, and last year’s #HOLDTIGHT have showcased ANZ’s commitment to providing an inclusive workplace and supporting the LGBTQI community.
+In recent years’ campaigns such as GAYTMs, GAYNZ, #HOLDTIGHT and last year’s YAYANZ have showcased ANZ’s commitment to providing an inclusive workplace and supporting the LGBTIQ+ community.

-ANZ’s Pride Network promotes diversity, inclusion and respect for the bank’s staff and customers worldwide, by supporting and engaging staff, their family and friends and the LGBTQI community.
+ANZ’s Pride Network promotes diversity, inclusion and respect for the bank’s staff and customers worldwide, by supporting and engaging staff, their family and friends and the LGBTIQ+ community.

-The aim of the ANZ Pride Network is to be a voice, contact point and support for LGBTI employees and allies through active engagement in internal and external activities supporting the community.
+The aim of the ANZ Pride Network is to be a voice, contact point and support for LGBTIQ+ employees and allies through active engagement in internal and external activities supporting the community.

-In 2017 ANZ was recognised by AWEI (Australian Workplace Equality Index) as a Gold Employer, and runner up Employer of the Year for their continued commitment to creating an inclusive workplace.
+In 2018 ANZ was recognised by AWEI (Australian Workplace Equality Index) as a Gold Employer, and runner up Employer of the Year for their continued commitment to creating an inclusive workplace.
 The #HOLDTIGHT campaign was also recognised as External Campaign of the year.